jadedjester/aristotle-metadata-registry/docs/extensions/new_content_type.rst

         countries = models.ManyToManyField(Country)

-Aristotle does not prevent you from doing so, however there are a few issues that can arise from doing so.
+Aristotle does not prevent you from doing so, however there are a few issues that can arise when extending from non-abstract classes:

 * All objects subclassed from a concrete model, will also exist in the database as an item that belongs to the parent model.